This article will explain how you can get support as a freelancer from the nest Team. nest is the University of

 How we can help:

-Come to Purple Door to our nest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and whatever your start up question.
-Please check Purple Door for details and times of the Enterprise Clinics.
+One to one advicenest Enterprise Clinics for an informal, confidential one-to-one chat, no matter what stage your idea is at and whatever your start up question.
+Please check the Careers and Employability Service website for details and times of the Enterprise Clinics.

 Bring along anything that can help explain the idea including: product ideas, prototypes, sketches or simply your notes.
 Don’t worry if you don’t have any of these, we’ll be happy to see you.